 Dr. Oakley School is a congregated setting within the Calgary Board of Education (CBE) whose program focuses on literacy development for complex learners in grades 3 to 9 through the creation of rich literacy learning experiences.
 Dr. Oakley school offers a teacher-pupil ratio of nine students to one teacher.
 The school operates on a modified school year.
-It is a short term intervention program (1 to 2 years) aimed at helping students develop skills and strategies to become independent learners who are then able to return to their community schools.
+It is a short term intervention program (2 years) aimed at helping students develop skills and strategies to become independent learners who are then able to return to their community schools.
 Specifically, Dr. Oakley provides intervention for learners who have difficulties in reading, writing, oral language and organizational skills.
-The community or designated school is involved in both the intervention and transition of students.
-There is also active parent education and involvement Multi-aging, team teaching, flexible instructional groupings, multi-disciplinary consultations and integrated curriculum strategies are all organizational strategies employed to create positive learning experiences.
-More than half of the student population had been identified as having Attention Deficit/Hyperactivity Disorder and more than three-quarters of our population are boys.
+Multi-aging, team teaching, flexible instructional groupings, multi-disciplinary consultations and integrated curriculum strategies are all organizational strategies employed to create positive learning experiences.

 Students enter Dr. Oakley through a screening process involving the community school, parents, and Student Services Support Specialist.

 Our Mission is to engage in learning and teaching practices that are embedded within a literacy learning context

 National Definition of Learning Disablities Adopted by the Learning Disabilities Association of Canada, January 30, 2001